-Separating In a Common-Law Marriage: Do We Need to Divorce?
+Separating in a Common Law Marriage: Do We Need to Divorce?

 Atty.
 Tyler Monahan provided us with a brief explanation on divorcing if you’re in a common-law marriage in Texas.